2015-2016 Undergraduate & Graduate Catalog

 The Veterans Readjustment Benefits Act (G.I.
 Bill) provides educational benefits for servicemen and women who have served on active duty.
 You can obtain further information from the Veterans Administration office nearest your home or by calling them.
 They also have a website you can go to for more information, visit www.va.gov/.

 Michigan Public Act 245 provides partial tuition payment to students from Michigan who are children of veterans who died in service or were totally disabled because of service causes.
-You can request an application and further information from the Michigan Veterans Trust Fund, Lansing, Michigan 48904.
+You can request an application and review further information at www.michigan.gov/mistudentaid/.

 Michigan Works! provides financial assistance designed to prepare individuals for entry into the labor force.
 Go to www.michiganworks.org to find out more about these funding options and the steps necessary to receive this financial assistance.